majorsaaam/BIND-Reader/README.md

-# BIND-Reader
+# BIND-Reader (RSS reader in Javascript)
-Exam for job application @ BindTuning
+Example of a RSS reader using JS and Bootstrap.